Code of Conduct Governing Relationships with Student Loan Lending Institutions

 Beginning July 1, 2008, no Lending Institution shall be placed on any Preferred Lender List unless said Lending Institution has adopted or agreed to abide by a lending code of conduct that contains principles similar to those established in this rule.

 - Prohibition of Lending Institutions’ Staffing of Financial Aid Offices—The University may not allow and shall ensure that no employee or other agent of a Lending Institution is identified to students or prospective students or their parents as an employee or agent of the University in connection with educational loan activities.
-No employee or other agent of a Lending Institution may staff a financial aid office at any time.
+No employee or other agent of a Lending Institution may staff a financial aid office or call center at any time.